Write Around

 Archives

-Retro Bicycles (website offline at Feb 08) is based in Malvern, providing cycle-themed jewellery, hand crafted in the Jewellery Quarter in Birmingham.
+Retro Bicycles is based in Malvern, providing cycle-themed jewellery, hand crafted in the Jewellery Quarter in Birmingham.
 Includes weather vanes carrying a bike figure (sweetheart travellers, flying lady and more).
 P.O.
 Box 59, WR14 3YR.
 The same people have also produced a photographic journal, in the form of quality postcard books, of their five year 'Bicycle Odyssey' taking in 22 countries and 30,000 km.
-Also see their Riding High Gallery in town, with a fascinating range of cycle ephemera on display (not for sale).

 Cycling before Lycra Thirties and forties cycling memories from Allan Nelson and parents.